Price-based Dispatch Mode

 • During extremely low prices (negative prices) → prioritize storing energy to fully utilize market opportunities

-Applicable to contract scenarios where prices are not directly traded(Coming soon)
+Suitable for contract scenarios where prices are not directly traded(Coming soon)

 Where: